Episodes

 A WORD FROM THE LORD WEBSITE: www.AWFTL.org.

-THIS SUNDAY’S AUDIO SERMON: You can listen to Archbishop Beach’s Current Sunday Sermon: “Being in Christ, Part 4” at our Website: https://awordfromthelord.org/listen/
+THIS SUNDAY’S AUDIO SERMON: You can listen to Archbishop Beach’s Current Sunday Sermon: “Five Needs of Fathers” at our Website: https://awordfromthelord.org/listen/

 DONATE TO AWFTL: https://mygiving.secure.force.com/GXDonateNow?id=a0Ui000000DglsqEAB